-In December 2011, Sarah was awarded funding by the Simon Cumbers Media Fund, to travel to The Gambia, West Africa, to follow the Gambia Ireland Volunteers in Education project, which sends retired Irish teachers to the country to provide training and mentoring for their local counterparts.
-The resulting documentary, 'Old School, School, New School', was broadcast in April 2012 and went on to win the 'Best Media Broadcast' at the 2012 Metro Éireann Media and Multicultural Awards (MAMA).
+In 2011, Sarah was awarded funding by the Simon Cumbers Media Fund, to travel to The Gambia, West Africa, to follow the Gambia Ireland Volunteers in Education project, which sends retired Irish teachers to the country to provide training and mentoring for their local counterparts.
+The resulting documentary, 'Old School, School, New School', went on to win the 'Best Media Broadcast' at the 2012 Metro ╔ireann Media and Multicultural Awards (MAMA).

-In October 2012, her documentary 'Maurice - A Final Journey' was awarded Gold in the Best Documentary Category at the PPI Radio Awards, and Best Investigative Radio Documentary at the Association for International Broadcasting Awards.
+In 2012, her documentary 'Olivia's Farm' was a finalist in the 2012 Agricultural Journalism Awards'; 'Maurice - A Final Journey' was awarded Gold in the Best Documentary Category at the PPI Radio Awards, and Best Investigative Radio Documentary at the Association for International Broadcasting Awards.

 Sarah has provided production supervision on a number of award winning documentaries including 'Fire and Water' - gold medal winner in New York Festivals 2013; 'Seen from a Distance' - gold medal winner in New York Festivals 2013 and ┼ke Blomstr÷m Memorial Prize; 'A Silver Lining' - Best GAA Related Radio Programme at the 2012 GAA McNamee Awards; 'I Could Have Danced All Night' - finalist in 2011 Celtic Media Awards; 'The Carberrys - Running in the Family' - finalist in Best Sports Documentary in the New York Festivals 2011.